gcastill0-s1/project-04/syslog-ng/README.md

 ```
 ### HTTP API ingestion

-Use the `syslog-ng-mod-http` to route log data to a SentinelOne HTTP API ingestion endpoint.
+Use the `syslog-ng-mod-http` library to route log data to a SentinelOne HTTP API ingestion endpoint.
 The HTTPS protocol ensures that logs are securely transported outside of your network.
 This is essential when dealing with sensitive information, especially in compliance-regulated environments.